Last updated on June 5th, 2026 at 11:53 pm

 11) Tokyo

-Those who haven’t visited Japan before might be interested in visiting the capital of Japan, Tokyo first.
-There’s the Shibuya crossing, which is the busiest crossing in the world, and other well-known districts like Shinjuku, Roppongi, and Harajuku (does anyone remember Gwen Stefani Harajuku perfumes back in the day?).
+Those who haven’t visited Japan before might be interested in visiting Tokyo first.
+There’s the Shibuya crossing, which is the busiest crossing in the world, and other well-known districts like Shinjuku, Roppongi, and Harajuku (does anyone remember Gwen Stefani’s Harajuku perfumes back in the day?).

-There’s also the famous seafood market called Tsukiji and Mount Fuji near Tokyo.
+There’s also the famous seafood market, Tsukiji, and Mount Fuji near Tokyo.
 Mt.
-Fuji is a sight people know to associate with Japan just like China with the Great Wall.
+Fuji is a sight people associate with Japan, just as the Great Wall is with China.

-When it comes to Japanese food, Tokyo will satisfy all your wants and needs.
+Tokyo will satisfy all your wants and needs when it comes to Japanese food.
 There’s Japanese ramen, tempura, gyoza, sushi, katsu, and more!

-Even if you don’t like sushi or sashimi, there are plenty of other things you can eat.
+Even if you don’t like sushi or sashimi, you can eat plenty of other things.

 12) Osaka

-Osaka is often overlooked compared to Japan’s capital city but it’s also another popular tourist destination.
+Osaka is often overlooked compared to Japan’s capital, but it’s another popular tourist destination.

-It’s more affordable and laid back compared to Tokyo.
-It also has more cities nearby for a day trip like Kyoto, Kobe, and Nara.
+It’s more affordable and laid-back than Tokyo.
+It also has more cities nearby for a day trip, such as Kyoto, Kobe, and Nara.

 When it comes to street food, Osaka is your place.
-You should definitely try their Takoyaki, which is grilled Octopus balls.
+You should try their Takoyaki, which are grilled Octopus balls.
 They’re famous for that.

-If seafood isn’t your thing, there are still so many other options.
-You will want to eat everything in sight so be prepared to eat nonstop during your trip.
+If seafood isn’t your thing, there are still many other options.
+You will want to eat everything in sight, so be prepared to eat nonstop during your trip.

-If you have never been to Japan, you might want to go to Tokyo first but Osaka is also a great city.
-It’s where the K-pop girl group, Twice, Sana is from.
+If you have never been to Japan, you might want to visit Tokyo first, but Osaka is also a great city to explore.
+It’s where the K-pop girl group Twice’s Sana is from.

 13) Seoul

-Speaking of South Korea, next up on the list is Seoul.
+Speaking of South Korea, Seoul is next on the list.

-When people think of South Korea, the first city that pops into their minds is Seoul, a city that houses almost 10 million people.
+When people think of South Korea, the first city that comes to mind is Seoul, which has an estimated population of 10 million.

-Korean culture has grown a lot in the past few years.
-Now more than ever, worldwide, people are into Korean fashion, K-dramas, KPOP, K-beauty, and even Korean food like Korean fried chicken, K-BBQ, etc.
+Korean culture has undergone significant growth in the past few years.
+Now, more than ever, people worldwide are into Korean fashion, K-dramas, K-pop, K-beauty, and even Korean food like Korean fried chicken and K-BBQ.

-Within the city, Seoul has several palaces you can visit.
+Seoul has several palaces that are worth visiting.
 In general, castles and palaces tend to be far away from the city.
-You need to deliberately plan a trip but you can hop on the metro to get to Gyeongbokgung Palace, Deoksugung Palace, Changdeokgung Palace, Changgyeongung Palace, and Gyeonghuigung Palace.
+You need to plan your trip deliberately, but you can hop on the metro to reach Gyeongbokgung Palace, Deoksugung Palace, Changdeokgung Palace, Changgyeonggung Palace, and Gyeonghuigung Palace.
 That’s five palaces in one city!

-Another place to step back in time is to go to Bukchon Hanok Village.
-There, you’ll find traces of history and can vividly imagine how people used to live back in the old days.
+Another place to step back in time is Bukchon Hanok Village.
+There, you’ll find traces of history and can vividly imagine how people used to live.

-If you can spare more time, it’s also worth going to Busan, the second largest city in South Korea, and Jeju Island.
+If you have more time, it’s also worth visiting Busan, the country’s second-largest city, and Jeju Island.

-In addition, South Korea is a technically advanced country and has one of the fastest networks in the world.
-It won’t leave you scrambling to find WIFI or data.
+In addition, South Korea is a technically advanced country with one of the fastest networks in the world.
+Thus, you won’t have to scramble to find Wi-Fi or data.

 14) Bali

-So far, most of the places on this list are mostly big cities but there are also destinations for those who prefer nature.
+So far, most places on this list are mostly big cities, but there are also destinations for those who prefer nature.

 Like Bali, for example.